Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 These two parameters define the name of the resource file and the name of the sequence of operators (defined in that file) for Shape Processing, which is automatically performed by the STEP translator.
 Shape Processing is a user-configurable step, which is performed after translation and consists in applying a set of operators to a resulting shape.
 This is a very powerful tool allowing customizing the shape and adapting it to the needs of a receiving application.
 By default the sequence consists of a single operator ShapeFix -- that is how Shape Healing is called from the STEP translator.

-Please find an example of the resource file for STEP (which defines parameters corresponding to the sequence applied by default, i.e. if the resource file is not found) in the Open CASCADE Technology installation, by the path <i>%CASROOT%/src/XSTEPResource/STEP</i>.
+Find an example of the resource file for STEP (which defines parameters corresponding to the sequence applied by default, i.e. if the resource file is not found) in the Open CASCADE Technology sources by the path <i>%CASROOT%/src/XSTEPResource/STEP</i>.

 In order for the STEP translator to use that file, you have to define the *CSF_STEPDefaults* environment variable, which should point to the directory where the resource file resides.
 Note that if you change parameter *read.step.resource.name*, you will change the name of the resource file and the environment variable correspondingly.